VowpalWabbit/vowpal_wabbit/CONTRIBUTING.md

 help.

 The project maintainers will review your changes.
-We aim to review all changes within three business days.
+We aim to review all changes within three business days after a complete successfull run of all the "Checks".

 Address any review comments by adding commits that address the comments.
 Don't worry about having fixup/tiny commits at this stage.
 They'll get